 The basic app – which requires some manual data entry – is absolutely free, while the upgraded version is a paid app.

 Are Apps to Keep Track of Spending Right for You?

 While apps to help track spending are great for informational purposes, I do not think they are the best money tracking method for personal finance.

-Hear me out on this one.
+I know.
+Apps are an easy way to track spending, but hear me out on this one.
 If you solely are interested in seeing where you spend your money, then a Keep Track of Spending app is a great tool.
 However, if you are tracking your funds in an effort to save more money, to become more frugal or are trying to change your relationship with money in order to secure a better financial future, then you likely need a more hands-on approach.

 Tips to Keep Track of Spending

 We have talked about why you need to track finances and different ways to track spending, but I have a few more tips that will help you create a process that works best for you.

 Want to know the best way to track monthly expenses?
 Track daily spending!
 Do it.
 Every.
 Single.
 Day.

 Seriously, tally up all of your expenditures each and every day; it will only take a few minutes.
 You can do it at night, but I think the following morning is the best time.
 Add it to your morning routine so you don’t forget.